Tips, Tricks and Nutrition to help achieve your hair goals.

 Vitamins and minerals play a big role in hair production and lustre too; silica, iron, copper, biotin, vitamin E, selenium and zinc in particular can all affect just how well your hair grows.
 Zinc is an essential trace mineral that our bodies use in the synthesis of proteins (meaning the body needs zinc in order to knit those amino acids together to make keratin), while selenium also plays a role in the building of keratin out of the ‘building blocks’ of aminos.
 Silica helps to maintain connective tissues and blood flow to the hair follicle, encouraging good growth.
 Severe iron deficiency anaemia can also result in hair loss as the body takes that iron (and resulting oxygenated blood) away from hair follicles, causing them to stop functioning.
 The easiest and best way to ensure you are getting enough of these nutrients to your scalp and hair is to eat a wide range of brightly coloured fruits and vegetables, nuts, seeds and pastured organic eggs and sustainable seafood.

 It is well known that chemically overloading the hair is not good for it (or the rest of your body for that matter!) and over bleaching and colouring, heat styling and chemical processes like perming and straightening will weaken the bonds of the hair, making them dull and prone to breakage, but regular use of shampoo and conditioner (and other hair products) can strip hair of it’s natural oils and encourage dandruff or the overproduction of sebum.
 Cheap, industrial chemicals like sulfates and silicon can give the short term illusion of clean hair but the long term affect on your hair is dull, depleted, weak hair and they can be irritating to more sensitive skin types.
 Inflamed, irritated scalps lead to unhappy hair follicles!
 Silicon used in conditioners coats the hair creating an impenetrable surface, causing dry hair as your own natural oils can not penetrate into the hair shaft.
 Give your hair a break and choose hair products with natural, plant-derived ingredients tailored to your hair type and condition.
-100% Pure’s Burdock & Neem shampoo and conditioner can help treat a dry, itchy scalp that has been stripped and depleted, while the kelp and mint range can bring luscious strength and volume to limp, lank locks.
+100% PURE® 's Burdock & Neem Healthy Scalp Shampoo and Burdock & Neem Healthy Scalp Conditioner can help treat a dry, itchy scalp that has been stripped and depleted, while the Kelp & Mint Volumizing Shampoo can bring luscious strength and volume to limp, lank locks.

 Medical conditions can also cause hair loss, such as hypothyroidism.
 Low T3 (active thyroid hormone) can cause hair to thin and fall out.
 If you suspect you may have an underactive thyroid, consult with a qualified health practitioner and have your thyroid levels checked.
 You can read more about Hypothyroidism and its symptoms here.